ekimudzaki/ekimudzaki.github.io/index.md

 ## Experiences
 ---

+### Senior QA ENGINEER - WorlderGroup(Mar 2022 - Present)

+* Responsible to evaluate SDLC in the company and standarized QA process in the team.
+* Improve the way the team testing and help developer and stackholder.
+* Manage 2 teams to follow standarized process that company agreed to follow.
+* Impement API testing using Postman newman and integrate it with Jenkins (CI/CD).

 ### LEAD QA ENGINEER - Gojek(Feb 2017 - Nov 2022)

 * Responsible to standardized QA process in MOKA Android by following company standard.
 Responsibe to maintain and optimize automated framework to cover 100% automatable cases using JAVA, RESTAssured for API automated test, Gitlab, BrowserStack as cloud testing, Spring, Appium